RobTillaart/X9C10X/README.md

 - **void setPosition(uint8_t position, bool forced = false)** sets the wiper to a position between 0 and 99.
 The movement is relative to the current (cached) position.
-If forced is set to true, the wiper will be moved to the closest end position and from there moved to the requested position.
+If forced is set to true, the wiper will be moved to the closest "end" position and from there moved to the requested position.
-The cached position is ignored and the new position will be cached.
+The internal position is replaced by the new position.
-- **uint8_t getPosition()** returns the current position.
+- **uint8_t getPosition()** returns the current (internal) position.
 - **bool incr()** moves one position up (if possible).
-Returns true if moved and false if already at end position.
+Returns true if moved and false if already at end position according to internal position math.
 - **bool decr()** moves one position down (if possible).
-Returns true if moved and false if already at end position.
+Returns true if moved and false if already at end position according to internal position math.
 - **uint32_t getOhm()** returns the position expressed in Ohm.
 The returned value does depend on the value passed in the constructor.
 - **uint32_t getMaxOhm()** returns the maximum value ( =  parameter from constructor).